 - 9. The logical message service subclass finds the parameters that it needs to send the message.
-For example, if the communication mode is MQPP, parameters include the format and the receive, reply, and error queue names.
-Based on the destination logical identifiers, body category, and body type that are passed to it, the logical message service performs a two-stage lookup in the configuration file: - For specific parameter values that are associated with the destination logical identifiers, body category, and body type
+For example, if the communications mode is MQPP, parameters include the format and the names of the receive, reply, and error queues.
+Based on the destination logical identifiers, body category, and body type that are passed to it, the logical message service performs a multistage lookup in the configuration file: - a.
+For specific body category and body type values. - b.
+For a specific body category value and a default body type value. - c.
+For a default body category value and a specific body type value. - d.
+For default body category and body type values.